-Earlier this week, we released new versions of the OverDrive Media Console apps for Android and iOS (iPhone/ iPad/ iPod touch).
+The BPL has released new versions of the OverDrive Media Console apps for Android and iOS (iPhone/ iPad/ iPod touch).
 For the first time, OMC is available to Kindle Fire users in the Amazon App Store for Android, making it easier to access eBooks and audiobooks from OverDrive-powered libraries.
 (Previously, Kindle Fire users could side-load the OMC app.)

 With OMC v2.6, we’ve further refined the browsing experience.
 Users can now browse their library’s digital collection from within the application—no need to launch a separate browser window.